viscenter/multispectral-toolkit/README.md

 $ cd ~/source
 $ git clone https://github.com/csparker247/multispectral-toolkit.git
 $ cd ~/source/multispectral-toolkit/flatfield
-$ make flatten
+$ make
 * Invoke all scripts from inside the folders you want to process.
-Check the header of each script for more information.
+Check the MANUAL and the header of each script for more information.

 **Known Issues/Special Notes**

-* Making flatten requires OpenCV to be installed.
+* Making flatten and pngflatten requires OpenCV to be installed.
-* Make sure to build ImageMagick with TIFF support.
+* ImageMagick should be compiled with TIFF support.
 * Despot can cause irregularities when rendering RGB and Multispectral images.
 As such, the original flats are always kept.
 Use with caution.

 **Other Software**